 The actual app is free to use.
 But if you want access to all of the content that Calm offers, it’s going to cost you a monthly or yearly subscription.

 People who are following a serious diet can definitely take advantage of a good calorie counter.
 And as far as dietary apps are concerned, Lifesum is one of the best apps for Wear OS.

 You can use Lifesum to get nutrition tips, track your calories and nutrition intake, create a dietary plan, and more.

 Of course, the only way to take full advantage of this app is by also using its mobile counterpart.

-As the name suggests, this is another app that you can use for sleep tracking and improving sleep quality.
+As the name suggests, this is another app you can use to track and improve sleep quality.

-However, unlike the traditional sleep tracking features that most smartwatches offer, this one also requires a smartphone.
+However, unlike most smartwatches’ traditional sleep tracking features, this one also requires a smartphone.

-That’s due to the fact that it uses many applications to make sure that you are sleeping properly and also waking up properly.
+That’s because it uses many applications to make sure that you are sleeping properly and waking up properly.